zhenglinpan/AnitaDataset/README.md

 - **Sketch-Color Alignment** : Anita Dataset contains sketch-color pairs exported directly from engineering files.

 #### Is the dataset licensed?
 - Yes, Anita Dataset is licensed.
-The animations included are obtained either directly from artists with permission or under specific public licenses.
+The animations included are obtained either directly from artists with permission or under distributable licenses from which they are shared.

 #### Are there annotations provided ?
 - No. If researchers need annotations, they can create their own based on the dataset.

-#### Is the sketch and color image paired?
+#### Are the sketches and color images paired?
 - Some of them are paired, and some are not.
 Researchers can pair them based on the folder name.

 #### Will the dataset be updated in the future?